Jacksonmchugh/Blackjack/README.md

 #### Blackjack!
 Closest to 21 with out going over wins!

 #### A game against the computer.
-Press Draw to start the game.
+Press Deal to start the hand.
 You will compete against the dealer.
 Draw cards and try to get to 21 with out going over.
-Win 5 hands to win the game.
 This game will be written in HTML, CSS, and JS.

 ## Trello Board